 In the same vicinity, builders are working on one of the spots down the side of the Raja Hotel.
 Another beer bar, perhaps?

 Pattaya experienced torrential downpours last weekend with the rain so strong flooding the streets and leaving customers trapped inside bars and restaurants.
 If you were going to be trapped somewhere, a gogo bar is hardly the worst place, is it?
 The upside of the heavy rain is knowing that the cops won’t pay the bar an impromptu visit which gives the girls licence to do as they please.
 As it was pelting down outside one bar last weekend and customers unwilling to exit the bar and wade through several inches of water, things got wild in one bar.
 The owner looked around the bar, looked at his manager, and made the observation that they were about the only two guys in the bar not getting blown at that particular moment!

 By the time rumours reach Bangkok from Pattaya it’s a case of Chinese whispers.
 You don’t know how distorted it has become – and that’s assuming that there was truth in what was said in the first place.
 Whispers reached Bangkok this week that the vacant manager’s position at Secrets is going to be filled by a popular foreigner currently managing another Pattaya bar.
-The name is best not mentioned at this stage, lest I have it wrong and get egg
+The name is best not mentioned at this stage, lest I have it wrong and get egg on my face.

 The wearing of a bra under a bikini top by girls in the bars is a relatively recent thing.
 I don’t seem to recall it in the past, but then I don’t trust my memory completely when it comes to details.
 It seems to be mainly a coyote girl thing and I guess that some coyotes aren’t really keen to flash any more flesh than they absolutely have to.